Organ Grinder Banner

 •What are the access requirements?

 Ideally, being able to pull the van up to the set up site to unload and reload is the easiest for set up.
-The large organ and the cart with the other equipment (music rolls, mechanical animals, etc.) can be pulled a short distance on hard surfaces, but not up steep hills, not across soft grass, and definitely not up stairs!
+The large organ and the cart with the other equipment (music rolls, mechanical animals, etc.) can be pushed a short distance on hard surfaces, but not up steep hills, not across soft grass, and definitely not up stairs!
 The small organ can be carried almost anywhere.

 What about the weather?

 The street organs are valuable instruments and weather is an important consideration.
-Terry has performed in summer weather with temperatures in the mid-90’s and in late fall with temperatures in the low 40’s.
+Terry has performed in summer weather with temperatures in the low-90’s and in late fall with temperatures in the low 50’s.
 He cannot risk the organs in the rain, but he has an 8 ft. x 10 ft. canopy that can be set up for shelter if slight drizzle or mist is all that is expected.
 If a rain date for the event is scheduled, that needs to be arranged when Terry is booked for the event.

 How far in advance should I contact Terry regarding my event?